MicrosoftDocs/customer-insights/ci-docs/export-linkedin-ads.md

 1. Select **Save** to complete the connection.

+### Data privacy and compliance

+When you enable Dynamics 365 Customer Insights to transmit data to LinkedIn Ads, you allow transfer of data outside of the compliance boundary for Dynamics 365 Customer Insights, including potentially sensitive data such as Personal Data.
+Microsoft will transfer such data at your instruction, but you are responsible for ensuring that LinkedIn Ads meet any privacy or security obligations you may have.
+For more information, see [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?linkid=396732).

+Your Dynamics 365 Customer Insights Administrator can remove this export destination at any time to stop the use of this functionality.

 ## Configure an export

-You can configure an export if you have access to a connection of this type.
-For more information, see [Permissions needed to configure an export](export-destinations.md#set-up-a-new-export).
+To configure this export, you must have [permission](export-destinations.md#set-up-a-new-export) for this connection type.

 1. Go to **Data** > **Exports**.

-1. To create a new export, select **Add export**.
+1. Select **Add export**.

 1. In the **Connection for export** field, choose a connection from the LinkedIn Ads section.
-If you don't see this section name, there are no connections of this type available to you.
+Contact an administrator if one is not available.

 1. Choose whether you want to export data to do [contact targeting](https://business.linkedin.com/marketing-solutions/ad-targeting/contact-targeting) or [company targeting](https://business.linkedin.com/marketing-solutions/ad-targeting/account-targeting) on LinkedIn.

 1. In the **Data matching** section, for contact targeting, select at least one field that represents a customer's email address, Apple Ad ID, Google Ad ID, Google User ID, or first and last name.
 If you choose company targeting, select at least one field that represents a company name, email domain, LinkedIn page URL, Stock symbol, or Website.

-Additional fields can be selected to further define your export.
+1. Optionally, add fields to further define your export.

 1. Select the segments you want to export.
 The matched audiences in LinkedIn Campaign Manager will automatically be created with the name of the segments that you selected to export.
 Each segment will result in a separate matched audience.